rustybird/qubes-app-split-browser/README.md

 [By default](vm/disp/etc/split-browser/disp/10-defaults.bash#L3), an extracted Tor Browser is expected in `~/.tb/tor-browser/` or `/var/cache/tb-binary/.tb/tor-browser/`, so one of these directories should contain `Browser/` and `start-tor-browser.desktop`.
 You can use Whonix Workstation's `update-torbrowser` tool in the TemplateVM (e.g. whonix-ws) to save it there.

-**Automatic updates and update notifications are disabled** for Tor Browser and its extensions.
-Merely opening the browser should cause as little outgoing traffic as possible.
-It is assumed that you are watching [The Tor Blog](https://blog.torproject.org/), [tor-announce](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-announce), or even [RecommendedTBBVersions](https://www.torproject.org/projects/torbrowser/RecommendedTBBVersions).
+**Automatic extension updates are disabled.** Merely opening the browser should cause as little outgoing traffic as possible.

 ## Notes